๐งช Velora Lab: Experiment Log

 ๐ง Summary

-V2 improved flexibility and cohesion but still suffered from inconsistent thickness and uneven drying behavior.
+V2 improves flexibility and cohesion, but inconsistencies in thickness and drying remain.

 ๐งช V3 Prototype